elastic/kibana/x-pack/plugins/cross_cluster_replication/README.md

 1. Ensure Kibana isn't running so it doesn't load up any data into your cluster.
 Run `yarn es snapshot --license=trial` to install a fresh snapshot.
 Wait for ES to finish setting up.
 2. Create a "remote" copy of your ES snapshot by running: `cp -R .es/8.0.0 .es/8.0.0-2`.
-4. Start your "remote" cluster by running `.es/8.0.0-2/bin/elasticsearch -e cluster.name=europe -e transport.port=9400`.
+4. Start your "remote" cluster by running `.es/8.0.0-2/bin/elasticsearch -E cluster.name=europe -E transport.port=9400`.
 4. Run `yarn start` to start Kibana.
 5. Index a document into your remote cluster by running `curl -X PUT http://elastic:changeme@localhost:9201/my-leader-index --data '{"settings":{"number_of_shards":1,"soft_deletes.enabled":true}}' --header "Content-Type: application/json"`.
 Note that these settings are required for testing auto-follow pattern conflicts errors (see below).